 - Fatigue and weakness

 Many women are unprepared for the intensity of the cramping and the heaviness of the bleeding.
 Both last for several hours.
-What women are often not told is that they will have to see and need to dispose of the remains of the aborted fetus.
+Women are not often told that they will see and need to dispose of the remains of the aborted fetus.
+Some women have reported that they were not emotionally prepared for this fact.
+Experiencing this while alone at home can be very scary and overwhelming.
 Does this sound like something you want to experience by yourself at home?
 And what if it turned out you didn’t even need to have an abortion?

 If you think you might be pregnant or just found out you are pregnant, Contact Your Options Medical Today to Receive Your No-Cost Ultrasound Exam to Assess Your Pregnancy.

 For more information on the Abortion Pill and what steps you should take before you consider it, read the other two blogs in this three-part series: